exchai93-zz/word_cruncher/README.md

 **Domain modelling:** After writing out user stories, I made sure to make a draft plan of the direction I was

 **Test Driven Development:** I initially sought out to write my own unit tests without a testing framework, however then realising this proved more difficult that I had anticipated.
 I wanted to test with ease so decided to use Jasmine.
 TDD ensured I made logical design decisions and allowed me to identify bugs and solve them quickly.

-**Refactoring:**
+**Refactoring:** I refactored where

 ### Future improvements